CalfCrusher/Phineas-Vulnerable-OS/README.md

-# Phineas is my first vulnerable box.
-An easy GNU/Linux box made to pwn.
+## Phineas is a vulnerable Linux box vulnerable made to pwn.
 Can you get root?

 **Vulnhub**: https://www.vulnhub.com/entry/phineas-1,674/